-First, download the KCL app because I’m going to talk about using coupons, but you don’t have to be overwhelmed if you have the KCL app.
-Our team finds diaper deals and posts them like mad, including instructions for exactly what coupons and tools you need for each deal.
+First, download the KCL app because I’m going to talk about using coupons.
+Our team finds diaper deals and posts them like mad, including instructions for exactly which coupons and tools you need for each deal.
 This will save you hours of frustration and legwork.

-How many diapers your baby goes through depends on your baby.
+How many diapers your baby goes through depends on your kid.
 But here’s one factor you can count on: your baby’s age.

 Infants go through way more diapers before they begin eating solid foods.

 Plan on an average of up to 279 diapers per month through Size 1, up to 248 through Size 2, and up to 217 through Size 6.
 If your baby uses less than this, hallelujah!
 Track how many your baby uses the first few months, and then adjust your per month usage down to fit your baby exactly.

 2. Pay attention to cost per diaper, not cost per package.